 xelp is an interactive command line interpreter, script engine, and single-key menu system for embedded C projects.
-It compiles to under 5 KB with all features enabled and runs on targets from 8-bit microcontrollers to 64-bit hosts with code sizes from under 1 KB to ~5 KB.
+It compiles to under 5 KB with all features on 32-bit targets and runs on 8-bit microcontrollers to 64-bit hosts with code sizes from under 1 KB to ~12 KB.
 Register your own C functions as commands and call them from the prompt or from scripts stored in ROM.
 No OS, no dynamic memory, no standard library dependencies.

 Features